unoplatform/workshops/tube-player/modules/10-Add-media-player/README.md

 ## Register Refit endpoint

 The previous interface is a Refit service.
 You will now register it with Refit.
-Open *App.cs*, and add the following Refit client registration right after the previous one you added earlier:
+Open *App.xaml.cs*, and add the following Refit client registration right after the previous one you added earlier:

 ```diff
  services